-- o Language: Learn as much of the local language as possible!!
-It is the key to building relationships, opening doors, and understanding the community. - Cell phone use: There are several carriers, and rates, reliability, and coverage seem to be constantly changing.
+- Language: Learn as much of the local language as possible!!
+It is the key to building relationships, opening doors, and understanding the community.
+If you are at Mulago, the international office (Susan and Norah) can set up 3-day Luganda course, so be sure to ask about it. - Cell phone use: There are several carriers, and rates, reliability, and coverage seem to be constantly changing.
 Currently, Airtel and Orange are relatively cheap and fairly reliable.
-MTN is another popular provider.
-Make sure your cell phone is "unlocked" to allow other SIM cards, or plan on getting a phone locally (which you can do fairly cheaply).
-Sometimes, the GHRC has phones you can borrow.
+MTN is another popular provider that most visiting students use.
+Make sure your cell phone covers "GSM Networks" and is "unlocked" to allow other SIM cards, or plan on getting a phone locally (which you can do very cheaply).
 Note, that to call the US, add "+1" before the area code and number.
-It is recommended that if you are in Kampala with another student, that you get the same carrier, as this is cheaper and lead to fewer glitches and lost messages. - Calling from the U.S.: Have family and friends get international calling cards, or call you using VOIP providers such as Skype. - o Time difference: Seattle is 11 hours behind Kampala (10 during daylight savings time). - o Internet: There is a high-speed fiber-optic broadband cable now in Uganda, so internet is becoming faster and more reliable, although in rural areas it can still be painfully slow.
+It is recommended that if you are in Kampala with another student, that you get the same carrier, as this is cheaper and leads to fewer glitches and lost messages.
+Local cell phones cost about 40,000 UGX.
+SIM cards are about 2000 UGX.
+Consider getting data for Uber and WhatsApp use. - WhatsApp: Highly recommend installing this messaging app that many people in Uganda use to communicate.
+Download before you leave the US.
+Can call US. - Calling from the U.S.: Have family and friends get international calling cards, or call you using VOIP providers such as Skype. - Time difference: Seattle is 11 hours behind Kampala (10 during daylight savings time). - Internet: There is a high-speed fiber-optic broadband cable now in Uganda, so internet is becoming faster and more reliable, although in rural areas it can still be painfully slow.
 Most areas have some degree of Internet access.
-It is relatively easy to purchase a USB dongle from a cellphone provider that will allow you to use your laptop to access the Internet anywhere they have cell phone coverage.
+It is now very easy to purchase a USB dongle or a wireless router from a cellphone provider that will allow you to use your laptop to access the Internet anywhere they have cell phone coverage.
 Rates vary.
 You will need to have your real passport with you to register for the dongle.